kuantele/CSCI596_Final_Project/README.md

 - Yi-Hsuan (Ashley) Chen

 ## Objective
-Train the capital English character and digits in Penitentiary Gothic font.
+- Train our model by offering the capital English character and digits in **Penitentiary Gothic** font.

-Give many license plates in California, and use multi threads to recognize them correctly.
+- Offer great amount of license plates in California into our model to recognize them and turn into text correctly.

+- Use multi threads to accerlerate the process.

-Report the performance profile to see how multi threads in this case can help speed up.
+- Report the performance profile to see how multi threads in this case can help speed up.

 ### Image Processing Flow Chart
 ![](./Flowchart.png)